grant-olson/grant-olson.github.io/_drafts/magloop.md

    I found It was best to score the jacket on each side creating visible cut lines without cutting all the way to the copper, cut a slot out between the two lines, and then peel the rest of the jacket off.
-4. Wrapped the exposed center conductor around the exposed shield and solder it in place.
+4. Wrap the exposed center conductor around the exposed shield and solder it in place.
 5. Use
    [silicone self-amalgamating tape](https://www.google.com/search?q=rescue+tape&oq=rescue+tape)